See also

 print()

-Status: ERROR, State: STOPPED, Exit Code: 0, Info Flags: FORCED_STOP, ACQ_SCOPE_DONE_PATH_0, ACQ_SCOPE_DONE_PATH_1, ACQ_BINNING_DONE, Warning Flags: NONE, Error Flags: SEQUENCE_PROCESSOR_DATA_OVERFLOW, Log: []
+Status: OKAY, State: STOPPED, Exit Code: 0, Info Flags: FORCED_STOP, ACQ_SCOPE_DONE_PATH_0, ACQ_SCOPE_DONE_PATH_1, ACQ_BINNING_DONE, Warning Flags: NONE, Error Flags: NONE, Log: []

 Status: OKAY, State: STOPPED, Exit Code: 0, Info Flags: FORCED_STOP, Warning Flags: NONE, Error Flags: NONE, Log: []